Katz Dogs Mobile Veterinary Clinic

 30

-A bacterial infection from water, soil, or wildlife urine; can cause kidney and liver failure.
+A bacterial infection from water, soil, or wildlife urine can lead to serious health issues, including kidney and liver failure.
+To address such concerns, at-home veterinary care and in-home veterinary visits can provide essential preventive veterinary care.

 Vaccinations - Feline